jekhokie/sysbuilder/README.md

 cp config/compute_providers.yml.sample config/compute_providers.yml
 ```

-Edit the above copied files for the information specific to your software needs based on the
+Edit the categories setting file to include the different categories that you wish to make available for the user to assign software to.
-following schemas:

 * categories.yml